 Chef Roland Passot’s Holiday Memories

 Tiburon is fast becoming the culinary capital of Marin.
-Just a short hop across the bay from San Francisco’s ferry building and visitors can stroll Tiburon’s Main Street to water from restaurants, or wander a block over to Petit Left Bank, whose owner, Roland Passot, happens to be a highly decorated chef who has cooked on both sides of the Atlantic.
+Just a short hop across the bay from San Francisco’s ferry building and visitors can stroll Tiburon’s Main Street to waterfront restaurants, or wander a block over to Petit Left Bank, whose owner, Roland Passot, happens to be a highly decorated chef who has cooked on both sides of the Atlantic.

 The French native grew up and trained in Lyon, the culinary capital of France, and moved to Chicago in the 1970s.
 In this area, he is best known for his beloved San Francisco restaurant, La Folie, which he opened in 1988.
 Passot earned numerous accolades, there including the James Beard Best Award for the Best Chef in California as well as a Michelin Star which he earned (and kept) since 2006.